ohkaiby/graceconference-registration/README.md

 ## Things To Do
 * Dev vs. Prod environment configuration.
+* Progress bar indication.
+Calculations.
 * Precompiling Templates.
+* Copy fonts from Google.
 * Add personality to the form’s questions
-* Fields: Workshops, ToA, Under-17 Agreement
-* Progress bar indication.
-Calculations.